-Forget what you may have heard about travel in Israel: this ultimate bucket list is the resource you need for the must-dos in Israel, on your upcoming trip.
-Israel is a small, but diverse country, that offers many unique attractions to travelers of all ages and backgrounds.
+Forget what you may have heard about travel in Israel: this ultimate bucket list is the resource you need for the must-sees in Israel for your trip.
+Israel is a small but diverse country that offers unique attractions to travelers of all ages and backgrounds.
 Whatever the purpose of your trip, this amazing country has something for everyone!
-Israel offers scenic desert landscapes, lush forests, breathtaking beaches and some of the most important historic sites in the world.
-Travelers from all around the globe visit Israel every year for a wide variety of reasons, but one thing is always common – the unexpected!
+Israel offers scenic desert landscapes, lush forests, breathtaking beaches, and some of the most important historic sites in the world.
+Travelers from all around the globe visit Israel every year for a wide variety of reasons, but you can always expect one thing- the unexpected!

-1) Get some Vitamin “Sea” – Beaches, beaches, and more beaches
+1) Get some Vitamin “Sea” – Beaches, Beaches, Beaches

 Spanning the gorgeous Mediterranean coast, the beaches in Israel are some of the most beautiful in the world.
-You can spot surfers, sunbathers, and always hear the constant “tapping” of Matkot (an Israeli racquetball game).
+You can spot surfers, sunbathers, and always hear the constant “tapping” of Matkot (Israeli beach ping-pong).
 Whether you are looking for a relaxing moment of quiet and serenity, or want a chance to splash and swim, there are enough options to suit everyone’s interests.
-Here are some of our favorite spots for your Israel bucket list:
+Here are some of our favorite spots for your Israel bucket list.

-- Go South – Eilat Beaches: If you are down south in Eilat, the beach vibe is a little different on the Red Sea, not to mention the temperatures can get hotter down south.
+- Eilat Beaches: If you are down south in Eilat, the beach vibe is a little different on the Red Sea.
+The temperatures can get hotter down south.
 With an awe-inspiring backdrop of the Eilat mountains, the beach in Eilat offers a special view.
 Definitely worth the trip down south to catch some rays, check out of favorite Eilat beaches here.

 - While down South in Eilat, although it may not be a “beach” we also recommend checking out the Dolphin Reef.
 Fun for the whole family, the reef offers the opportunity to swim with the dolphins, while marveling at these amazing sea mammals.

-- The Dead Sea is also an absolute must-do while visiting Israel, and a perfect way to spend the day at the beach!
+- The Dead Sea is also an absolute must-do while visiting Israel.
+It’s the perfect way to spend the day at the beach!
 Instead of relaxing on the sandy beach, you can float your troubles away in the salty, healing waters.
-Want to make a tour of it?
+Want to take a tour of it?
 Check out these great options for ways to spend the day at the Dead Sea from Tel Aviv or Jerusalem.
 Definitely not to be missed and a great idea also for days that happen to be rainy.

 - Old City in Jerusalem: Exploring the endless winding streets in the quarters of the Old City belongs on any Israel bucket list.
-From the Western Wall to the Via Dolorosa, there are 1000s of years of history filled through these magnificent sites.
-Why not spend a day with a knowledgeable guide who can enhance the experience and share some knowledge on our Jerusalem Day Tour or as an extended trip with our Jerusalem, Dead Sea, Bethlehem, & More Tour.
+From the Western Wall to the Via Dolorosa, there are thousands of years of history filled through these magnificent sites.
+Why not spend a day with a knowledgeable guide who can enhance the experience?
+Explore with our Jerusalem Day Tour or as an extended trip with our Jerusalem, Dead Sea, Bethlehem, & More Tour.
 Many other Jerusalem Tours could appeal to your interests.

-- Masada: The notable, and famous fortress, situated near the Dead Sea, is certainly one of the must-dos in Israel.
-You can take the snake path or the cable car to ascend to the top.
-Whichever your preference, we recommend visiting this important site.
+- Masada: This notable and famous fortress, situated near the Dead Sea, is certainly one of the must-dos in Israel.
+You can take the Snake Path or the cable car to ascend to the top.
+We highly recommend visiting this important site.
 Our popular tour to Masada leaves every day.
 Want to watch the sunrise atop the fortress?
-Why not join our sunrise tour or even our yoga sunrise tour for a once in a lifetime way to start your day!
+Why not join our sunrise tour!

-- Megiddo: Located in the lower Galilee Region, this ancient city is notable for its importance in history, and it’s a direct reference to Armageddon.
+- Megiddo: Located in the Lower Galilee Region, this ancient city is notable for its importance in history, and it’s key in the story of Armageddon.
 Megiddo is situated in the northern entrance to the Wadi Ara, this is the area connecting the Jezreel Valley.
-Definitely worth checking out!

-- Independence Hall Tel Aviv: If you are spending a day in Tel Aviv, why not stroll down Rothschild Boulevard and make a stop at the Independence Hall.
-This notable site is where the Israeli Declaration of Independence was signed.
+- Independence Hall Tel Aviv: If you are spending a day in Tel Aviv, stroll down Rothschild Boulevard and stop at Independence Hall.
+This is where the Israeli Declaration of Independence was signed.
 See it on an Urban Tel Aviv Tour.

-- Church of Nativity: Be sure to visit this prominent site located in Bethlehem.
-The church contains the grotto where Jesus was born, and continues to be worshipped and held in high adoration to Christians, but is a special site for all travelers, regardless of religion.
-Make your way to the Church and other sites: Our Bethlehem, Dead Sea, Jericho, and Qumran Tour is available from Tel Aviv and Jerusalem and will take you through this glorious site.
+- Church of the Nativity.
+Be sure to visit this prominent site located in Bethlehem.
+The church contains the grotto where Jesus was born, and continues to be worshipped and adored by Christians worldwide.
+It is a special site for all travelers, regardless of religion.
+Our Bethlehem, Jericho, and Jordan River Tour is available from Tel Aviv and Jerusalem and will take you through this glorious site.

-While the cities offer endless options of what to do in Israel, it is always nice to take a city break and venture out into the great outdoors!
-Israel delivers a range of diverse options given its contrasting landscapes!
-Pack your bag, grab your walking shoes and venture out to see the gorgeous natural beauty!
+While the cities offer endless options for what to do in Israel, it’s always nice to venture out into the great outdoors!
+Israel delivers a range of diverse options across its storied sands.
+Pack your bag, grab your walking shoes, and venture out to see the gorgeous natural beauty!

-- Ein Gedi Nature Reserve: The natural beauty and wonder found in Ein Gedi make it a must-see on our bucket list!
-A great escape for the day, an opportunity to hike and offers different difficulty options, perfect fun for the whole family!
+- Ein Gedi Nature Reserve: The natural beauty and wonder found in Ein Gedi make it a must-see on our bucket list.
+A great escape for the day, it offers an opportunity to hike along multiple paths.
 Join one of our daily tours to Masada and Ein Gedi.

 - Safari Park Ramat Gan: Another great spot for family fun, but can be enjoyed by all ages.
 This park houses the most extensive group of animals in the Middle East.
-It is also a great spot to relax and have a picnic in the park!
+It is also a great spot to relax and have a picnic!

-- Rosh Hanikra: This impressive geological formation located north near the Lebanon border, offers breathtaking views of the creatures created below in the grottoes.
+- Rosh Hanikra: This impressive geological formation located north near the Lebanon border offers breathtaking views of the wonders in the grottoes.
 Make a day of it and spend the day on a tour in the northern region of Israel.

-- Timna Park: A truly breathtaking and unique experience to travel through this attraction, located in the south of Israel.
+- Timna Park: It’s a truly breathtaking and unique experience to travel through this attraction, located in the south of Israel.
 We offer several Timna tour options which makes seeing this park much easier and allows you to maximize your experience.
-You won’t be disappointed!

 4) Museums – From Art to History

-Israel houses some of the most impressive museums, from modern and contemporary art to important historical events.
+Israel houses some of the most impressive museums, from modern and contemporary art to details from history.
 Whatever your interests, there are many museums to visit.
-It is also a great alternative when the weather gets hot, or rainy, a great option for indoor choices.
+It is also a great alternative when the weather gets hot or rainy.

-- Yad Vashem: Holocaust Museum and Israel’s largest Holocaust memorial located in Jerusalem – also included in our Jerusalem Day Tour.
+- Yad Vashem: Israel’s Holocaust Museum and the country’s largest Holocaust memorial located in Jerusalem – it’s also included in the Jerusalem Old City and Yad Vashem Tour.

-- Tel Aviv Museum of Art: Housing a wide range of art exhibits, and also happens to be open on Saturdays.
+- Tel Aviv Museum of Art: Housing a wide range of art exhibits, it also happens to be open on Saturdays.
 Belongs on any art lover’s bucket list for Israel!

 - Eretz Israel Museum: Offering both archaeological and historical exhibits, and located in Ramat Aviv with a stunning city view.